2015-16 Committee Handbook

 Committee members should make their committee dues payment payable to the New York City Bar and send them to the committee secretary or other appointee of the Chair.
 The secretary should send the checks along with a list of the related names and amounts to Fred Garcia (email@example.com) at the City Bar.

-The City Bar Finance Department will enter and keep track of your committee dues balance.
-Monthly statements will be posted to your committee group on City Bar Central.
+The City Bar Finance Department will enter and keep track of your committee dues balance with monthly statements being posted to your committee group on City Bar Central.
 You will still receive copies of your catering invoices so that you may review them for accuracy.
+Please contact Fred Garcia of our Finance Dept. if there are any issues regarding your invoices.
+After 10 business days the catering invoice will be considered approved and applied to the balance in your committee dues account.
 In addition you will be able to draw on these funds for other appropriate purposes.
-A check request form can be found here and should be used for such expenses.
+A check request form can be found here.

 Each committee is allocated an annual modest budget of $300 that is intended to cover expenses such as the meal cost of a limited number of speakers at committee meetings, copying services and postage.
 Please note that committee budget constraints make it difficult to fully cover travel and lodging expenses of guests at committee meetings.
 Expenses for the printing and publicizing of reports are not ordinarily charged against the committee budget.